Some things to read while making my breakfast.

 - 2009 first round pick Eric Arnett had quite the day yesterday.
 First, he ate at Pizza Hut, then he allowed a run on a hit, two walks and an HBP in one inning of work in his pro debut for Helena, and was later profiled in the Helena Independent Record. (h/t Brew Crew Online)

-- Jason Grey of ESPN listed Escobar as one of two prospects who may make a position switch to accelerate their rise to the majors.
-Matt Patterson of the Oklahoman profiled Escobar before a recent game against the RedHawks. continues to draw notice in AAA.
+- Alcides Escobar continues to draw notice in AAA.
+Jason Grey of ESPN listed Escobar as one of two prospects who may make a position switch to accelerate their rise to the majors.
+Matt Patterson of the Oklahoman profiled Escobar before a recent game against the RedHawks.

 - Adam McCalvy has a profile of Zach Braddock, who the Brewers recently promoted to AA.
 Braddock is working to overcome bipolar disorder.